sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 is the Bayes factor that people tend to report when running a Bayesian hypothesis test.
 The reason for reporting Bayes factors rather than posterior odds is that different researchers will have different priors.
-Some people might have a strong bias to believe the null hypothesis is true, others might have a strong bias to believe it is false.
+Some people might have a strong bias to believe the null hypothesit is true, others might have a strong bias to believe it is false.
 Because of this, the polite thing for an applied researcher to do is report the Bayes factor.
 That way, anyone reading the paper can multiply the Bayes